Talk to an Expert

 The traditional pricing consultancy model runs a WTP survey, delivers a “right price,” and exits.
 The evidence says this approach has five structural problems:

 1. The survey is biased.
-Hypothetical methods overestimate WTP by up to 2x (Kunter, 2016).
+Hypothetical methods overstate WTP, the more so for complex products.
 The buyer faces no consequences for overstating.

 2. The buyer doesn’t know the answer.
 Software has no cost anchor.
 Buyers can’t tell you in a survey what they’d be willing to pay for innovations they haven’t yet experienced.